Norwegian Getaway: Entertainment

-Entertainment on board the ship includes the "Illusionarium", an entertainment venue devoted to magic and illusion performances.
-It also includes a 30 ft-high video dome in the middle of the performance area.
+Entertainment on board the ship includes the "Illusionarium", an entertainment venue devoted to magic and illusion performances, which also includes a 30 ft-high video dome in the middle of the performance area.
 The water park has five slides, including two freefall drop and two twister slides located side by side in a spiral and one kids slide.

 There is a Grammy entertainment venue which includes items taken from the Grammy Museum at L.A.
 Live in Los Angeles.
 In line with this, Norwegian Cruise Line became the "Official Cruise Line Partner of the Grammy Awards".

 Restaurants

 Chef Geoffrey Zakarian has food venues on board the ship including the Ocean Blue concept.
 Ocean Blue forms part of the area on the ship called "The Waterfront" which allows for outdoor dining in most of the restaurants on board.

-Guest Services

-Itineraries
+Service history

 The vessel arrived in Southampton from Rotterdam on 14 January 2014, leaving for two crew work-up day-cruises in the English Channel on 14 and 15 January, before departing from Southampton for New York City on 16 January.

-While in New York, it was temporarily rechristened the "Bud Light Hotel" to house 4,000 people during its docking at the New York Passenger Ship Terminal during the week of Super Bowl XLVIII.
+While in New York, she was temporarily rechristened the "Bud Light Hotel" to house 4,000 people during her docking at the New York Passenger Ship Terminal during the week of Super Bowl XLVIII.

-In February 2014, it began to undertake cruises to the Caribbean continuing to do so in the 2015 season.
+In February 2014, she began to undertake cruises to the Caribbean continuing to do so in the 2015 season.

 In 2017, Norwegian announced that the Norwegian Getaway will spend the summer of 2019 homeported in Copenhagen, offering nine-day cruises to Scandinavia and Russia.
-In the fall of 2019, the Getaway arrived New Orleans, where it offered various length cruises to the Western Caribbean.
+In the fall of 2019, the Getaway arrived New Orleans, where she offered various length cruises to the Western Caribbean.
 Itineraries were cancelled out of the Port of New Orleans in mid-March 2020, due to the COVID-19 pandemic.
-In the summer of 2020, the Norwegian Getaway began 10-/11-day cruises around the Mediterranean from its summer homeport in Civitavecchia, calling at ports in the Greek Isles, Italy, and various other ports in the Western and Eastern Mediterranean.
+In the summer of 2020, the Norwegian Getaway began 10-/11-day cruises around the Mediterranean from her summer homeport in Civitavecchia, calling at ports in the Greek Isles, Italy, and various other ports in the Western and Eastern Mediterranean.